How Private Student Loans Work

 Generally speaking, fixed-rates are better for most people as they are more predictable.
 Variable-rates may be preferable if you expect to be able to pay off the balance early so you can take advantage of low introductory interest rates.

 There are several advantages offered by private lenders as well as a few downsides to consider.
-Let’s take a quick look at the pros and cons.
+Let’s take a quick look at how private student loans work and the pros & cons.

 The pros include:

 - Can provide additional funding on top of federal student loans

 - Can have lower interest rates than federal options